Who can apply to be an Outdoor School (ODS) counselor?

 You mean I have to miss a week of classes?
 Will it be an excused absence?

-You are responsible for working with your professors to make arrangements for missing classes.
-We can provide you with a letter explaining the program and its benefit to the community and to your Penn State education.
-You will need to be proactive in working ODS into your schedule.
-ODS is not an official excused absence.
+You need to be proactive in working ODS into your schedule, and you are responsible for working with your professors to make arrangements for missing classes.
+We will provide you with a letter explaining the program and its benefit to your Penn State education as well as the Penn State excused absence documentation, which you must present to all your professors.

 When does each week start and end?